-ESOL Endorsement Coursework for Preservice Students
+ESOL Coursework for Preservice Students

-Possessing an ESOL endorsement early in your teacher career can provide a significant benefit to you as you seek jobs and prepare to work with diverse students and families in schools.
+Possessing an ESOL endorsement early in your teaching career can provide a significant benefit to you as you seek jobs and prepare to work with diverse students and families in schools.
 Students preparing to become teachers in the Early Childhood/Elementary or Middle-Level/High School preservice programs can plan to take coursework that will allow them to earn an ESOL endorsement in close proximity to finishing their M.A.T. degree.
 The program allows you to embed some of the endorsement requirements into your preservice program.
 Students benefit from the same high-level, dedicated ESOL coursework that inservice teachers get in our stand-alone endorsement program.

 For detailed information on working toward the ESOL endorsement in your M.A.T. program, please read the FAQs below.

 Yes.
 We offer a track of our ESOL endorsement program (normally for inservice teachers) that allows M.A.T. students to embed a significant amount of endorsement coursework into their preservice program.
 For program details, see Track II of the ESOL Endorsement in our current catalog.

 Ideally, students will take two ESOL endorsement courses during their M.A.T. program: